AOS Research Staff Profile

 Numerical Model Development for Cirrus Clouds

-I have developed a bin scheme that resolves the size distribution of ice crystals during nucleation and depositional growth (see Dinh and Durran, 2012).
+I have developed a bin scheme that resolves the evolution of the size spectrum of cloud droplets and ice crystals (see Dinh and Durran, 2012).
 The code is very light and can be used in stand-alone mode, or easily coupled into a cloud resolving model for simulations of cirrus clouds.
 I am very keen to have other people using the code and/or help developing it.
-If you are interested please email me.
+Please email me if you are interested.